Rebecca Kotz began educating and training on issues of men's violence against women at 20 years old.

 In college, Rebecca was a student activist who founded Students Against Trafficking & Sexploitation (SATS), the first student organization in Minnesota to solely address sexual slavery.
 She worked with the SCSU Women's Center on sexual assault awareness and was the President of Chi Alpha campus ministries.

 Kotz graduated Magna Cum Laude from SCSU with a BA in Political Science and minor in Human Relations & Multicultural Studies.
 She earned multiple scholarships for her undergraduate work.
 Her senior thesis was titled, "Social Forces Grooming the Demand for the Sex Trade."
 She was awarded the School of Public Affairs Honor's Graduate Distinction for her academic achievement and defending an additional graduate thesis, "Legal Practices, Policies, and Programs Curbing the Sex Trade."

 Rebecca has committed to use her voice as an activist, speaker, consultant, educator and writer to defend women's liberation, global social justice, and ending men's violence.

 Rebecca currently lives in MN with her husband.

 Click here to view Rebecca's Linked In profile

-Although I've learned from far more courageous activists than I could possibly ever give recognition to, I draw my inspiration from Andrea Dworkin, Gail Dines, Catharine MacKinnon, Robert Jensen, Allan Johnson, Jackson Katz, Melissa Farley, Judith Herman, Lierre Keith, Dr. Martin Luther King Jr., Shane Claiborne, and other radicals.
+Although I've learned from far more courageous activists than I could possibly ever give recognition to, I draw my inspiration from Andrea Dworkin, Gail Dines, Catharine MacKinnon, Robert Jensen, Dee Graham, Allan Johnson, Jackson Katz, Melissa Farley, Judith Herman, Lierre Keith, Sheila Jeffreys, Rachel Lloyd, Dr. Martin Luther King Jr., Shane Claiborne, and other fierce agents of change.

 © 2016 Rebecca Kotz